tati-/AI_assisted_bridge_inspection/src/bridge_synthetic/README.md

 **Angle constraints** follow the same logic as the dimension constraints.

 ### Positional constraints
-The **block constraint parameters**(`constraint` inside the building block object) tells us whether this block should be positioned attached to another (parent) block.
+The **positional constraint**(`constraint` inside the building block object) tells us whether this block should be positioned attached to another (parent) block.
 In that case, a specific node of this building block should be forced to have the same coordinates as a node in the parent block.
 - `parent` : Parent list element, index conventions same as with dimension constraint parameters.
 - `parent_node` : parent node
 - `child_node` : child node